Health and safety for leisure activities

 For further explanation of how health and safety law applies to non-domestic premises.

 Guidance and advice

 We have provided some specific guidance and advice for swimming pool operators and sports clubs organiser.

-If you are an employer/self-employed, you will also find general health and safety information on the Health and safety made simple pages.
+If you are an employer/self-employed, you will also find general health and safety information on the Health and safety basics for your business pages.
 Activity-specific information may also be available from some governing bodies and associations.